 They reside in various boarding-houses near at hand.
-The owners of the mills are particularly careful to allow no persons to enter upon the possession of these houses, whose characters have not undergone the most searching and thorough inquiry.
+The owners of the mills are particularly careful to allow no persons to enter upon the possession of these houses, whose characters that gave me a painful impression; not one young girl whom, assuming it to be a matter of necessity that she should gain her have not undergone the most searching and thorough inquiry.
 Any complaint that is made against them, by the boarders, or by any one else, is fully investigated; and if good ground of complaint be shown to exist against them, they are removed, and their occupation is handed over to some more deserving person.

 There are a few children employed in these factories, but not many.
 The laws of the State forbid their working more than nine months in the year, and require that they be educated during the other three.
 For this purpose there are schools in Lowell; and there are churches and chapels of various persuasions, in which the young women may observe that form of worship in which they have been educated.